tokio-rs/mio/doc/getting-started.md

 The way our connection handler is structured, when the state is set to `State::Reading` it can only receive notifications indicating the socket is readable.
 We do that by asserting the event is readable `events.is_readable()`.
-Once the handler do receives a notification that the connection is readable it attempts to read from the socket via the `read` function `self.read(event_loop)`.
+Once the handler receives a notification that the connection is readable it attempts to read from the socket via the `read` function `self.read(event_loop)`.
 This is done by calling `try_read_buf` and passing in our buffer.